ahmadismail764/Arithmetic-Formatter/README.md

 # Arithmetic Formatter

 Hi, this is @ahmadismail764
-This is my version of the Arithmetic Formatter test created by FreeCodeCamp
+This is my version of the Arithmetic Formatter test created by FreeCodeCamp for their Scientific Computing with Python certification